GuildCrafts/web-development-js/_goals/291-Interview_Prep.md

 Find interviewing questions in your ZPD, research them, refine and practice your answer, and share with the community.

 You'll choose 4+ challenging questions and spend the week developing solid answers to each of them.
+There are lots and lots of example interview questions on the web.
+Start by checking out the [Resources](#resources).

 These questions could be specific and straight-forward, for example: